 In this case, the nested block will raise a VALUE_ERROR exception, because l_message2 is too small (maximum of 5 bytes) for the “World!” string.
 The exception section of the nested block will trap and display the error.
 The outer block will then continue executing.

-A future article in this series will focus on how exception handling works in PL/SQL.
+A future article in this series will focus on exception handling in PL/SQL.

-Next in this article series, I will show you how to control the flow of execution in your block: conditional logic with IF and CASE; iterative logic with FOR, WHILE, and simple loops; and raising and handling exceptions.
+Next in this article series, you will learn how to control the flow of execution in your block: conditional logic with IF and CASE; iterative logic with FOR, WHILE, and simple loops; and raising and handling exceptions.